-&lt;sup>157 Kozlowski & Abrams (2016).
+158 Kozlowski & Abrams (2016).

-Hansson & Mäkelä (2014).
+159 Hansson & Mäkelä (2014).

-&lt;sup>159 The Swedish Government aims at Smoke Free Sweden 2025 - Tobaksfakta.
+160 The Swedish Government aims at Smoke Free Sweden 2025 - Tobaksfakta.

-&lt;sup>160 The National Institute of Public Health, 2019.
+161 The National Institute of Public Health, 2019.

-Swedish model combines recommendations from the FCTC such as reducing supply and demand for tobacco, banning smoking in certain places, with accepting smoke-free products as less harmful alternatives.
+Smoke-free alternatives, such as snus, are also regulated and subject to quality control standards.
+Due to its long history in Sweden, snus is legal, even though it is prohibited in the rest of the EU.
+The Swedish model combines recommendations from the FCTC such as reducing supply and demand for tobacco, banning smoking in certain places, with accepting smoke-free products as less harmful alternatives.
 Alongside rejecting the proposal to ban flavoured vaping products, the government has financially incentivised a switch to smoke-free alternatives.
 The government's tobacco taxation strategy is based on risk level - more harmful products such as cigarettes are higher risk and taxed more heavily while lower risk smokeless alternatives are taxed at lower rates.